 Vita

-LUCERNE FESTIVAL (IMF) debut on 23 August 1980 in quartets by Joseph Haydn, Antónin Dvořák, and Graz˙yna Bacewicz.
+Lucerne Festival (IMF) debut on 23 August 1980 in quartets by Joseph Haydn, Antónin Dvořák, and Graz˙yna Bacewicz.